frankstepanski/node-express-course/week3/readme.md

 **Step 6**

-Now in your dashboard, you should now see your deployed app(s) listed.
+Now, in your dashboard you should now see your deployed app(s) listed.
 Click on the app to see the details.

 ![render dashboard deployed app list](images/render-dashboard-app-list.png)